 How to find out why Uber deactivated your account

-Not every deactivation notice includes an explanation.
-If you were deactivated without any stated reason, you must contact Uber to get more information.
+If you were deactivated without any stated reason, you must contact Uber for more information.

-Best ways to contact Uber
+Best ways to contact Uber to get a reason for your deactivation

-- Easiest: Call Uber at 1-800-593-7069
+- Call Uber at 1-800-593-7069 or start a live chat in the driver app

-- Easy: Tweet Uber at @Uber_Support
+- Tweet Uber at @Uber_Support

 - Easy, if it’s close: Visit an Uber Greenlight Hub